Homotopy theory with bornological coarse spaces: First examples and comparison of coarse homology theories

-In the following we descibe a construction which turns a functor $E : \BC \to \Sp$ into a $u$-continuous functor $E_u: \BC \to \Sp$.
-We will have a natural trans\-for\-ma\-tion $E_{u}\to E$ which is an equivalence on most bornological coarse spaces of interest (e.g., path metric spaces like Riemannian manifolds, or finitely generated groups with a word metric).
-Furthermore, if $E$ satisfies coarse invariance, excision or vanishes on flasque spaces, then $E_u$ retains these properties.
+We will have a natural trans\-for\-ma\-tion $E_{u}\to E$ which is an equivalence on most bornological coarse spaces of interest (e.g., path metric spaces like Riemannian manifolds, or finitely generated groups with a word metric). {Furthermore,} if $E$ satisfies {one of the conditions} coarse invariance, excision or vanishes on flasque spaces, then $E_u$ retains these properties.

-The obvious idea to define $E_u : \BC \to \Sp$ is to set
+The obvious idea to define $E_u : \BC \to {\bC}$ is to set